Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, a wave of overwhelming life energy pours forth from your fingertips, rapidly healing ailments in a rather painful fashion.
-Make a Focus attack against each creature within a 15 foot radius cone.
+Make a Focus attack against each creature within a 3 tile radius cone.
 If you hit, remove a condition of your choice from them.
 If you do, deal 1d12 + Presence primal damage to them.
 Otherwise, deal 1d8 + Presence primal damage to them.

-If you have at least 4 stacks of primal exposure, make an attack against each other creature within a 15 foot radius of yourself instead.
+If you have at least 4 stacks of primal exposure, make an attack against each other creature within a 3 tile radius of yourself instead.

 ### Life Step